jkeohan/rctr-2-14-22/w01d02/components-and-jsx.md

 #### JSX Specific Rules :oncoming_police_car

-- Can return only one top level element but that element can contain numerous children.
+- Can return only one top level element but that element can contain numerous child elements.
 - Any JS within JSX must be enclosed in curly braces `{}`
 - The keyword `class` is reserved so classes must be renamed `className`